-Calf killed in Connecticut Home Depot parking lot after escaping butcher shop
+Bloomfield butcher arrested after killing calf in Connecticut Home Depot parking lot

 BLOOMFIELD, Conn.
+(WTNH) — A butcher from Saba Live Poultry has turned himself in to the Bloomfield Police Department on August 1st.

-(WTNH) — A cow who escaped a slaughterhouse located in Bloomfield was killed in front of a Home Depot on Saturday, July 13th.
+Badr Musaed was arrested for Cruelty to Animals as a result of a calf that escaped a slaughterhouse located in Bloomfield was killed in front of a Home Depot on Saturday, July 13th.

+Musaed was released after posted a $10,000 cash/surety bond and is set to appear in court later this month.

 Saba Live Poultry, located across the street from the Home Depot, is a “slaughterhouse that sells and process live chickens and livestock to the public.
 We only process our animals at point of sale,” according to their website.

-At around 3 p.m., Bloomfield Police officer noticed employees from the butcher shop running across the street.
+At around 3 p.m., on Saturday, July 13th, Bloomfield Police officer noticed employees from the butcher shop running across the street.
 When the officer attempted to turn around to further investigate the scene, the officer saw a brown calf running towards his cruiser.

 Immediately, police back-up was called in.